pitchmuc/Simple-Object-Manager/Simple_Object_Manager_Methods.md

 * mergeDeep:
   Deep merge the object provided with the existing Som object
   Arguments:
+  * path : OPTIONAL : if a path is provided in the original object to identify where to do the merge.
+                    The path can only reference an object.
   * object : REQUIRED : the object you want to deep merge with the existing Som object

 ```JS